🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 The rest of your cup contains dissolved minerals that the plant can absorb immediately.

-Never pour straight espresso at the base of a plant!
+Never pour pure espresso at the base of a plant!
 It's too acidic and too concentrated.
 High doses of caffeine can inhibit growth.

 Watering a plant with diluted coffee